 - A customer could complain to you because your website was the last place they used their card before they began seeing fraudulent charges

-If you know or suspect you have a data breach, your first objective is to contain it, to prevent further information from being stolen.
-Once contained, you can then start the process analysis and implementation of additional measures to prevent a reoccurrence.
+If you know or suspect you have a data breach, your first objective is to contain the breach, to prevent further information from being stolen.
+Once contained, you can then start the process analysis and implementation of additional measures to prevent a recurrence.

-A strong, well-designed incident response process can dramatically reduce the damage caused to an organisation when disaster strikes.
+A strong, well-designed data breach response plan and process can dramatically reduce the damage caused to an organisation when disaster strikes.

-There are seven reasons for you to have an incident response plan:
+Whether it’s a ransomware attack, or cybersecurity incident or another breach, there are seven reasons for service providers to have an incident response plan: